 During our boiling, broiling, blistering summer of 2012 here in the Missouri Ozarks, water was a topic of conversation wherever we went.
 Creeks and ponds dried up (some never recovered) and the water table dropped, forcing a few neighbors to have their well pumps lowered or even have deeper wells drilled.

 Traditional Water Supply

-Many folks shared memories of rainwater collection system, rain barrels, cisterns, hand pumps, and drawing water with a well-bucket as a child usually on grandpa and grandma’s farm.
+Many folks shared memories of rainwater collection systems, rain barrels, cisterns, hand pumps, and drawing water with a well-bucket as a child, usually on grandpa and grandma’s farm.

 Some said they’d never want to rely again on those old-time methods of getting water.
 But, at least they knew how it was done.

 A tattered, 4-inch thick, 1909 book I happily secured for $8 in a thrift store reveals, among umpteen-thousand other everyday skills, how to make homemade water filters.
 The instructions in “Household Discoveries and Mrs. Curtis’s Cookbook” are quite basic as everyone had a rain barrel back or rainwater collection tanks then and presumably knew how to clean the water.

 Now, 104 years later, I am thankful the authors had the foresight to preserve their knowledge for us and pointed out that rainwater collected in barrels from a roof is a necessity in some locations but also is best for laundry and “often more wholesome for drinking purposes than hard water.”

 Take a new vinegar barrel or an oak tub that has never been used, either a full cask or half size.
 Stand it on end raised on brick or stone from the ground.

 Insert a faucet near the bottom.
 Make a tight false bottom 3 or 4 inches from the bottom of the cask.